supabase-community/storage-swift/README.md

             fatalError("Your Keys.plist must have a key of: \(supabaseUrlKey) and a corresponding value of type String.")
         }
         return URL(string: url)!
     }

-    var discordCallbackUrl: String {
-        guard let url = keysPlist[discordUrlKey] as?
-String else {
-            fatalError("Your Keys.plist must have a key of: \(discordUrlKey) and a corresponding value of type String.")
-        }
-        return url
-    }

     // Storage